Plastic Surgeon Dr. William Sando

 Up Close & Personal

 Dr. William Sando was born in Evanston, IL.
 He includes among his many life interests a love of music: playing, writing or listening.
+He is Vice Chair of The American Pianist Association.
 He is also at home in the outdoors and loves the active sports of snow and water skiing, scuba diving, hiking, and camping.
 He is active in the life of his church at Second Presbyterian.

 Favorite Music: Jazz